A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 Determining Your Payout

-The total amount paid or payable includes the vehicle’s purchase price, along with other expenses.
-Mileage offset is the amount taken off what the auto manufacturer owes you.
+The total amount paid or payable includes the vehicle’s full purchase price, along with other expenses.
+The mileage offset reduces what the auto manufacturer owes you.
 If the defect first appears while your vehicle has higher mileage, the auto manufacturer is responsible for paying you less for your vehicle.

 Total paid or payable to your vehicle'' field is empty.